uraimo/SwiftyGPIO/README.md

 If you have a RaspberryPi (A,B,A+,B+,Zero,ZeroW,2,3) with Ubuntu or Raspbian, get Swift 3.1.1 from [here](https://www.uraimo.com/2017/05/01/An-update-on-Swift-3-1-1-for-raspberry-pi-zero-1-2-3/) or follow the instruction from the post and the linked [build scripts repository](https://github.com/uraimo/buildSwiftOnARM) to build it yourself.

+I always recommend to try one of the latest binaries available (either Ubuntu Mate or Raspbian) before putting in the time to compile it yourself, those binaries could(and do most of the times) also work on seemingly different OSes and on different boards.

 And alternatively, you can setup a cross-compiling toolchain and build ARM binaries (Ubuntu/Raspbian) from a Mac, thanks again to the work of Helge Heß (and Johannes Weiß for implementing it in SPM), read more about that [here](https://github.com/helje5/dockSwiftOnARM/blob/master/toolchain/README.md).
 The toolchain supports SPM.

-The same Ubuntu binaries could work for BeagleBoneBlack, C.H.I.P. or any other ARMv6/ARMv7 board too when used with the same release.

 If your version of Swift supports the SPM, you just need to add SwiftyGPIO as a dependency in your `Package.swift`: